shayek7/shayek7/README.md

 ### Hi there 👋

-I'm **Shayek** a skilled full-stack engineer from **Dhaka** who loves to solve real world problems.
+I'm **Shayek** a skilled full-stack engineer from **Dhaka** who loves to solve real world problems.I'm a skilled server operation engineer who loves to solve real world problems.
-I'm interested in different areas of server administration and automation and always follow best practices.
+I have keen interest in operation engineering, server administration and automation.
+I always follow coding best practices.
 I’m proficient in using the linux command line.
-Have a good understanding of Linux Server, Firewall, Reverse Proxy, Load Balancer, Caching, SSL/TLS certificate etc.
+Have a good understanding of Linux Server,
+Firewall, Reverse Proxy, Load Balancer,
+Caching, SSL/TLS certificate etc.
 Focused on providing the best solution for the development team as well as the business and the customers.
+I work slow and steady, and give my best in every work I do.

 **Skills:**
 - **Languages:**  Shell Scripting (Bash), JavaScript/TypeScript